danghuutoan/dragon_board/wifi_ap/wifi_ap.md

 Create new file `/etc/dnsmasq.conf `

-Paste the following into the new file:
+Paste the following line into the new file:

 ```
 interface=wlan0      # Use interface wlan0